usnistgov/MediScore/README.txt

       - Added “subtitle’ and ‘subtitle_fontsize” to the plot option json file
       - Added the columns “TRR” and “SYS_RESPONSE” to the report table
-      - Changed the number of total data to the number of the merged data for TRR’s denominator
+      - Changed the number of total data to the number of the merged data for TRR’s denominator May 12, 2017 - MediScore Version 1.1.11
+    * DetectionScorer:
+      - Applied the "noNum" option for both partition and EER

 CONTACT
 -------